radovan994/bookstore/README.md

 # bookstore
-simple bookstore shopping cart, using an custom made server (server not made by me)
+simple bookstore shopping cart, using a custom made server (server not made by me)

 Install node_modules in both server and bookstore
 Run server by npm install